-Massive human epidemics (eg, the Black Death of the Middle Ages, an epidemic in Manchuria in 1911) have occurred.
-More recently, plague has occurred sporadically or in limited outbreaks.
-The last urban outbreak of rat-associated plague in the US occurred in Los Angeles in 1924 to 1925.
+In the US, the last urban outbreak of rat-associated plague occurred in Los Angeles in 1924 to 1925.
 Since that time, > 90% of human plague in the US has occurred in rural or semirural areas of the Southwest, especially New Mexico, Arizona, California, and Colorado.

-There are several distinct clinical manifestations:
+Plague has several distinct clinical manifestations:

 Lymph nodes that drain the site of inoculation by the bacteria become enlarged and tender (buboes) and appear shortly after the fever.
 The femoral or inguinal lymph nodes are most commonly involved, followed by axillary, cervical, or multiple nodes.
 Typically, the nodes are extremely tender and firm, surrounded by considerable edema.
-They may suppurate in the 2nd wk.
+They may suppurate in the 2nd week.
 The overlying skin is smooth and reddened but often not warm.

 Primary pneumonic plague has a 2- to 3-day incubation period, followed by abrupt onset of high fever, chills, tachycardia, chest pain, and headache, often severe.
-Cough, not prominent initially, develops within 24 h.
+Cough, not prominent initially, develops within 24 hours.
 Sputum is mucoid at first, rapidly develops blood specks, and then becomes uniformly pink or bright red (resembling raspberry syrup) and foamy.
 Tachypnea and dyspnea are present, but pleuritic chest pain is not.
 Signs of consolidation are rare, and rales may be absent.

 Secondary pneumonic plague is more common than primary and results from hematogenous dissemination of organisms from a bubo or other foci of infection.

 Septicemic plague may occur with the bubonic form or without the bubonic form (called primary septicemic plague) as an acute, fulminant illness.

 Pestis minor, a more benign form of bubonic plague, usually occurs only in endemic areas.
 Lymphadenitis, fever, headache, and prostration subside within a week.

 Diagnosis is made by stain and culture of the organism, typically by needle aspiration of a bubo (surgical drainage may disseminate the organism); blood and sputum cultures should also be obtained.

 Prior vaccination does not exclude plague; clinical illness may occur in vaccinated people.

-In septicemic or pneumonic plague, treatment must begin within 24 h with streptomycin 15 mg/kg (up to 1 g) IM bid or gentamicin 5 mg/kg IM or IV once/day (or 2 mg/kg loading dose followed by 1.7 mg/kg q 8 h) if renal function is normal; the drug is given for 10 days or until 3 days after temperature has returned to normal.
-Doxycycline 100 mg IV or po q 12 h is an alternative.
-Ciprofloxacin, levofloxacin, and chloramphenicol are also effective.
+The drug is given for 10 days or until 3 days after temperature has returned to normal.
+Doxycycline 200-mg loading dose IV or orally, then 100 mg IV or orally every 12 hours is an alternative.
+Ciprofloxacin, levofloxacin, moxifloxacin, and chloramphenicol are also effective.